PREPARING FOR PLASTIC SURGERY

 - Cosmetic Surgery Center – Virginia Beach – this is a great site not only for their “cosmetic surgery preparation” page, but for other resources they offer as well

-- Park Meadows Cosmetic Surgery – this site goes into great detail about the process itself, how you should dress, how you should recovery, etc. Very good info here
+- Park Meadows Cosmetic Surgery – this site goes into great detail about the process itself, how you should dress, how you should recover, post op considerations, etc. Very good info here

 - David B. Reach MD – this site has a great explanation and list of vitamins and herbal supplements to use or avoid.
 Also, a great plastic surgery planner